kofrezo/dotfiles/README.md

 ~/.config/openbox/rc.xml there is a placement section where you can specify where windows should spwan.

+### Power saving and miscellaneous settings
+To be able to configure power saving mode and other settings like fonts, keyboard, mouse and so on, you have to install some gnome dependencies.

+    sudo apt install gnome-control-center gnome-settings-daemon

 ### Terminal Emulator

 Terminator is a powerful terminal emulator written in python having useful